Develop a Polyurethane Spray Coating Solution to produce a component of an arterial catheter for coronary applications.

 Bay Materials developed a solvent system that maintains polyurethane in solution, and worked with the client to optimize the polymer properties for the application.
 We further completed a formal development including documentation that met the requirements of their stringent quality system.

 Upon completion of the development, the customer needed a “small volume” source, so Bay Materials agreed to produce the spray-forming solution.
 This required a Quality System Audit that met the highest quality standards for invasive medical devices.
 “Bay Materials passed with pride.”

-Develop a compound with good heat transfer properties that can wet and flow into a matrix of carbon nano-tubes that are grown off a substrate.
+Develop a compound with exceptional heat transfer properties that can wet and flow into a matrix of carbon nano-tubes that are grown off a substrate.

 The customer was a Silicon Valley Start Up addressing the issue of efficiently pulling thermal energy out of computer chips.
-Carbon nano-tubes have exceptional heat transfer properties, so in effect are “perfect heat transfer fins”.
-However, to be effective in a heat transfer application, they must be wetted by a heat transfer medium; in this case a solid state material.
+Carbon nano-tubes have exceptional heat transfer properties, but to be effective in a heat transfer application, they must be wet by a heat transfer medium; and make good contact to the heat source and heat sink.

-Bay Materials did a broad screening to identify candidate materials that could be effective as a heat transfer medium, and further could wet and flow into a nano-tube matrix in a melt condition.
+Bay Materials performed a materials screening to identify candidate materials that could be effective as a heat transfer medium that was also able wet and flow into a nano-tube matrix in a melt condition.
 Test methods were developed to screen candidate materials.
 Screening was completed and a few top candidates were selected for development.
 A matrix of formulations were produced and tried until a final candidate was selected.

 The outcome of the project was a material formulation, a process for application, quality documentation, and related intellectual property were handed off to the customer.

 Develop a sensor that can measure a property of saliva (Saliva Osmolality) that is a bio-marker for the state of Human Hydration.